Is Georgia a low-tax state?

 That difference matters because Georgia can be the right move for a household seeking a moderate-tax Southeast state and a weaker move for someone optimizing purely for maximum paycheck retention.
 The tax effect changes with income and ownership strategy.

-Statewide coverage for Georgia is intended to narrow the shortlist.
-Taxes, housing, school fit, and legal rules can still vary by city, county, district, and effective date.
+Statewide coverage for Georgia helps narrow a shortlist.
+Taxes, housing, schools, weather risk, and rules can still vary locally.

 Georgia is a moderate-tax state in the current dataset because Georgia combines manageable income tax, relatively low property tax, and a moderate sales-tax range.